 - Receives final prospective Reinsurance Subsidy payments from MARx.
-MARx uses the following information to calculate the prospective Reinsurance subsidy. - Reinsurance pmpm estimate in the plan's approved bid (from HPMS). - Monthly enrollment. - Receives DIR from HPMS. - Receives GDCA, GDCB, and Estimated POS Rebate data reported on PDEs from DDPS. - PRS calculates the Reinsurance Subsidy. - PRS calculates the difference between the actual Reinsurance Subsidy and the prospective Reinsurance Subsidy.
+MARx uses the following information to calculate the prospective Reinsurance subsidy. - Reinsurance pmpm estimate in the plan's approved bid (from HPMS). - Monthly enrollment. - Receives DIR from HPMS. - Receives GDCA and GDCB reported on PDEs from DDPS. - PRS calculates the Reinsurance Subsidy. - PRS calculates the difference between the actual Reinsurance Subsidy and the prospective Reinsurance Subsidy.